scenerystack/community/docs/reference/api/vegas/FiniteStatusBar.md

 # FiniteStatusBar

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/vegas/blob/main/js/FiniteStatusBar.ts](https://github.com/phetsims/vegas/blob/main/js/FiniteStatusBar.ts) for the most up-to-date information.

 ## Overview

 FiniteStatusBar is the status bar for games that have a finite number of challenges per level.